About Breast Revision Surgery

 "Amazing experience with Dr. Baughman.
 Right from the start his professionalism and friendly disposition put me at ease.
 He is extremely accommodating and really works with you.
 He is patient and addressed any and all questions and/or concerns I had throughout the entire process.
 He is a skilled surgeon and I am very happy with the results.
-I would absolutely recommend him!"- B.M. / Google / Sep 13, 2022
+I would absolutely recommend him And would go back to him in a heart beat."- B.M. / Google / Nov 30, 2022

 Should you have any issues (either medical or aesthetic) after breast augmentation surgery, please make a consultative appointment with Dr. Baughman to go over your concerns so he can develop your personalized plan for breast revision surgery.
 Whether it's scar tissue, drooping or sagging, ripples under the skin, or breast asymmetry, revision surgery can help correct the irregularity and result in a more normal and properly functioning outcome.
 This operation may also be appropriate if you are wanting to alter the implant style, size, or address another aspect of your breasts.